 Job Opportunities: Graduates may work in the research field or medical anthropology.
 Additionally, they may find work at the federal level, where anthropologists are often required for major projects.

 Major Description: Computer science is the study of data, engineering, and the systems surrounding computers.
 A major in computer science means a steady mix of math classes and software engineering or programming courses.

-Job Opportunities: The Bureau of Labor Statistics anticipates the need for computer science jobs to grow by 12% from 2018 to 2028, putting computer science graduates in high demand.
-(The bureau also put the median annual wage for computer and information technology occupations at $88,240 in mid-2019, much higher than median annual pay for all occupations, $39,810.)
+Job Opportunities: The Bureau of Labor Statistics anticipates the need for computer science jobs to grow by 21% percent from 2021 to 2031, much faster than the average for all occupations.
+The median annual salary for computer science jobs was $131,490 in 2021 (the most recent year they have data for).
 Graduates can explore software development, information technology, or network security.

 Major Description: An English major explores everything about the written word, including genres of literature and interpretation.
 English majors also learn critical thinking and the ability to write, whether that be technical, creative, legal, or medical writing.

 Job Opportunities: Because many jobs include a solid foundation in reading and writing, an English degree can apply across many fields.
 Graduates might go into teaching, writing (journalist, copywriter, author), communications, or public relations.

 Major Description: Economics combines the study of people with statistics to learn how government and groups develop around resources, typically money.
 Students will study economic theory, the history of economics, and the math that’s behind much of the statistical monitoring.

 Job Opportunities: Graduates can take a variety of roles, thanks to the analytic skills of their major.
 That, on top of learned communication skills, makes economics majors a good fit for roles like analysts, consultants, and actuaries.

 Major Description: Political science is the study of governing, including theory, history, and current practices.
 This area of study requires students to follow current events as well as analyze and research past actions.